nchiappari/CLOUDMAN/README.md

  * handle error from token expiring

 ## Discuss W/ Mike
-  * cluster logs not accessible through API - read straight from file on machine?
+  * cluster logs not accessible through API
-  * ask about special things to know about project creation (like there was with security groups)
-  * what to show for "resource usage"
+  * what to show for "resource usage" - aggregate of hypervisors
-  * where to find hypervisor state